julienfouilhe/automate-gate-opening/README.md

 - Set your machine IP in the script.
 - Launch the script and don't quit it

-🎉 You should be able to open your garage using homekit!
+🎉 You should be able to open your garage using the Home app!

 ### Step 5: Keep everything running all the time